asaidimu/tasker/README.md

 In modern applications, efficiently managing concurrent tasks and shared resources is critical. `tasker` addresses this by providing a comprehensive solution that abstracts away the complexities of goroutine management, worker pools, and resource lifecycles.
 It allows developers to define tasks that operate on specific resources (e.g., database connections, external API clients, custom compute units) and then queue these tasks for execution, letting `tasker` handle the underlying concurrency, scaling, and error recovery.

+This library is particularly useful for applications that:
+*   Need to process a high volume of background jobs reliably.
+*   Perform operations on limited or expensive shared resources.
+*   Require dynamic adjustment of processing capacity based on load.
+*   Demand prioritization of certain critical tasks over others.

 ### Key Features

-*   **Concurrent Task Execution**: Manages a pool of workers to execute tasks concurrently.
+*   **Concurrent Task Execution**: Manages a pool of workers to execute tasks concurrently, ensuring optimal utilization of system resources.
-*   **Generic Resource Management**: Define custom `OnCreate` and `OnDestroy` functions for any resource type (`R`), ensuring proper setup and cleanup.
+*   **Generic Resource Management**: Define custom `OnCreate` and `OnDestroy` functions for any resource type (`R`), guaranteeing proper setup and cleanup of external dependencies or expensive objects.
-*   **Dynamic Worker Scaling (Bursting)**: Automatically scales up and down the number of workers based on queue backlog, ensuring optimal resource utilization during peak loads.
+*   **Rate-Based Dynamic Worker Scaling**: Automatically scales the number of workers up or down based on the real-time task arrival and completion rates.
+This ensures that the system's throughput dynamically matches the incoming workload, optimizing resource utilization and responsiveness without manual tuning.
-*   **Priority Queues**: Supports both standard and high-priority task queues, allowing critical operations to bypass regular tasks.
+*   **Priority Queues**: Supports both standard (`QueueTask`) and high-priority (`QueueTaskWithPriority`) task queues, allowing critical operations to bypass regular tasks and get processed faster.
-*   **Immediate Task Execution with Resource Pooling (`RunTask`)**: Execute tasks synchronously, either by acquiring a resource from a pre-allocated pool or by temporarily creating a new one, ideal for urgent, low-latency operations.
+*   **Immediate Task Execution with Resource Pooling (`RunTask`)**: Execute tasks synchronously, either by acquiring a resource from a pre-allocated pool or by temporarily creating a new one.
+This is ideal for urgent, low-latency operations that should not be delayed by queuing.
-*   **Customizable Health Checks & Retries**: Define custom logic (`CheckHealth`) to determine if a worker/resource is unhealthy, enabling automatic worker replacement and configurable task retries for transient failures.
+*   **Customizable Health Checks & Retries**: Define custom logic (`CheckHealth`) to determine if a given error indicates an "unhealthy" state for a worker or its associated resource, enabling automatic worker replacement and configurable task retries for transient failures.
-*   **Graceful Shutdown**: Ensures all active tasks complete and resources are properly released during shutdown, preventing data loss or resource leaks.
+*   **"At-Most-Once" Task Execution**: Provides `QueueTaskOnce` and `QueueTaskWithPriorityOnce` methods for non-idempotent operations, preventing re-queuing on health-related failures.
+*   **Graceful & Immediate Shutdown**: Offers both `Stop()` for graceful shutdown (waiting for active tasks to complete) and `Kill()` for immediate termination (cancelling all tasks), giving control over shutdown behavior.
-*   **Real-time Performance Metrics**: Access live statistics on active workers, queued tasks, and available resources for monitoring and debugging.
+*   **Real-time Performance Metrics**: Access live statistics (`Stats()`) and comprehensive performance metrics (`Metrics()`), including task arrival/completion rates, average/min/max/percentile execution times, average wait times, and success/failure rates, for robust monitoring and debugging.
+*   **Custom Logging**: Integrate with your preferred logging solution by providing an implementation of the `tasker.Logger` interface.

 ---